fathzilla/data-analysis-projects/Covid-19 Trends in Indonesia/Covid-19 Analysis Report.md

 <br/><br/>

-**Thank you, I appreciate you taking the time to read this report!**
+**I appreciate you taking the time to read this report, Thank You!**